ShubhamJagtap2000/ELK-Project/README.md

 ## 4. URL-based Access Control:

-  - Users can also have a proxy with URL-basedaccess control to secure access to the ElasticSearch indices
+  - Users can also have a proxy with URL-based access control to secure access to the ElasticSearch indices
   - User has an option of specifying an index in the URL and on each individual request body for some requests like:
     - multi-search
     - multi-get